In this article we will elaborate on common use cases that require synchronization:

 Remember, the very concept itself is to turn complexity into something simple and flexible.
-By adopting a synchronization tool, everyone involved in the process is gaining access to relevant, customised and accurate information.
+By adopting a synchronization tool, everyone involved in the process is gaining access to relevant, customized, and accurate information.
 We call it the issue tracking utopia.

-Exalate is the most flexible issue synchronization tool on the planet, and is the right fit for the most advanced use cases concerning synchronization across multiple trackers.
+Exalate is the most flexible issue synchronization tool on the planet and is the right fit for the most advanced use cases concerning synchronization across multiple trackers.

-Our goal is to lead the way for organizations who need to be agile and scale their issue tracking capabilities.
+Our goal is to lead the way for organizations that need to be agile and scale their issue tracking capabilities.
 We aim to achieve this through our vision to enable a global network of connected companies to work together at the flip of a switch.

-We can help you address the need for better internal processes, whilst supporting your clients, external suppliers and subcontractors.
+We can help you address the need for better internal processes, whilst supporting your clients, external suppliers, and subcontractors.